Romantic Ideas for Valentine's Day in Seattle Southside

 Treat your sweetie to a sweet treat on the Seattle Chocolates Factory Tour!
 Chocolates are a classic gift, but you can really wow the chocolate lover in your life by going a step beyond just getting a box of chocolates with a tour at Seattle Chocolate.
 You’ll learn about Seattle Chocolates’ sustainable sourcing methods, see how the truffle bars are made, and get plenty of delectable samples.
 After the tour, you’ll have a chance to buy some unique flavors from the shop.
 Their special "Berry in Love" and "Like You a Latte" chocolate truffle bars are sure to bring a smile to your face.

 There's nothing wrong with going traditional with your Valentine's gift, and there are plenty of local candy and flower specialty shops in this area to help you come up with the perfect gift combination.
 For some top rated flower shops, try SeaTac Buds & Blooms, or Puget Sound Floral in Normandy Park.
-You can also try the Burien Farmer's Market, which is open year-round on Thursdays in Burien Town Park Square.
+You can also try the Burien Farmer's Market, which opens on February 1st.
 During the winter, it's open from 10AM to 4PM, and while availability varies based on what the vendors bring, there are almost always fresh flowers available.
 When it comes to candy, Tukwila seems to be the candy capital of Seattle Southside.
-In addition to Seattle Chocolates, try See's Candies on Southcenter Parkway, or Candy Tyme and Lolli and Pops, both in Westfield Southcenter.
+In addition to Seattle Chocolate, try See's Candies on Southcenter Parkway, or Candy Tyme and Lolli and Pops, both in Westfield Southcenter.

 Enjoy a Couple's Retreat and Spa Getaway